chandan07cse/Elham/README.md

 $    }
 $ }
 ```
-- Actually we can seed in :soccer::v: ways.
+- Actually we can seed in :v: ways.
 - [x] Manual Seeding
 - [x] Faker Seeding